About the Emergency

 By the Numbers

-Up to 140,000 people in Myanmar (also known as Burma) have been displaced by inter-communal violence since June 2012.
+Some 139,000 people in Myanmar (also known as Burma) have been internally displaced by inter-communal violence since June 2012.

 (Sources: UNHCR and government resources)

-More than six months after violence erupted in Rakhine, Myanmar (also known as Burma), up to 140,000 people, displaced by clashes that began in June 2012, were unable to return to their homes, according to the UN High Commissioner for Refugees (UNHCR).
-Reports of widespread destruction and tension abounded.
-A state of emergency was declared.
+More than a year after a state of emergency was declared in Rakhine, Myanmar (also known as Burma), around 139,000 people remain internally displaced by clashes that began in June 2012, unable to return to their homes, according to the UN High Commissioner for Refugees (UNHCR).

 According to government reports, the majority of those who were affected were Muslims.
 The UN reported that some 800,000 Muslims of Rohingya ethnicity live in Myanmar in the northern Rakhine State.
 They are regarded as some of the most persecuted people in the world, and face regular food shortages.
 As clashes continue in their home area, their desperate situation has turned even more horrid.